Skip to main content

 Frequently asked questions

 What is the best open source LLM in 2026?
-GLM-5 (Reasoning) from Zhipu AI leads BenchLM.ai's open weight leaderboard at 85 overall, followed by GLM-5.1 at 84 and Qwen3.5 397B (Reasoning) at 81.
-All three are well ahead of DeepSeek and Llama on the current leaderboard.
+DeepSeek V4 Pro (Max) leads BenchLM.ai's open weight leaderboard at 87 overall, followed by Kimi K2.6 at 84, GLM-5 (Reasoning) and GLM-5.1 at 83, and Qwen3.5 397B (Reasoning) at 79.
+These rows are well ahead of Llama on the current leaderboard.

 Can I run these models locally?
 Yes, all models listed are open weight and can be self-hosted.
 Smaller models like Mistral Small 4 (24B parameters) run on a single high-end consumer GPU.
 Larger models like Qwen3.5 397B and GLM-5 require multi-GPU setups or cloud instances with 4-8 A100/H100 GPUs.